markusfisch/bots/README.md

 # Terrain Parsing Prototype Server

-Prototype socket server for a multiplayer terrain parsing game in plain C.
+Prototype socket server for a terrain parsing game played by bots.

 The game world is an infinite two-dimensional orthogonal grid.
 Each player can move on that grid.